jharini/booknotes/system-design/system-design-interview/chapter27/README.md

  * we don't need the `seller_info` for the pay-in flow.
 That's required on pay-out only
  * `ledger_updated` and `wallet_updated` are updated when the respective service is called to record the result of a payment
  * payment transitions are managed by a background job, which checks updates of in-flight payments and triggers an alert if a payment is not processed in a reasonable timeframe
+ * When all payment orders under the same checkout_id are processed successfully, the payment service updates the is_payment_done to TRUE in the payment event table.

 ## Double-entry ledger system
 The double-entry accounting mechanism is key to any payment system.
 It is a mechanism of tracking money movements by always applying money operations to two accounts, where one's account balance increases (credit) and the other decreases (debit):